8c6794b6/miniterion/README.md

 packages ([`criterion`](criterion), [`gauge`](gauge), and
 [`tasty-bench`](tasty-bench)) should be easily done.

+As in `criterion`, the executable built with the `defaultMain` function supports selecting the running benchmarks with prefix match, case insensitive prefix match, substring match, or glob pattern match via the command line option.
+Invoke the benchmark executable with `--help` option to see other available options.

+## Philosophy

+The goal of the miniterion package is to have a reasonably useful and lightweight benchmarking utility with a small amount of maintenance costs.

 The miniterion package is designed to have a small number of package dependencies.
 At the time of writing, the dependency packages are only
 two: `base` and `deepseq`.
-The package does not have rich features, but compared to other benchmarking packages, the package and benchmark executable should compile faster, and the resulting benchmark executable should be smaller.
+The miniterion package does not have rich features, but compared to other benchmarking packages, the package and benchmark executable should compile faster, and the resulting benchmark executable should be smaller.

-As in `criterion`, the executable built with the `defaultMain` function supports selecting the running benchmarks with prefix match, case insensitive prefix match, substring match, or glob pattern match via the command line option.
-Invoke the benchmark executable with `--help` option to see other available options.

 ## Example